 Regular visits to your dentist mean any signs of tooth decay can be caught early, allowing for simple treatment options.
 However, left untreated, tooth decay can spread to cause widespread damage and even tooth loss.
 If multiple teeth have suffered from severe decay, full mouth reconstruction may be necessary for complete restoration.

-Periodontal and gum disease is one of the leading causes of extensive tooth loss and damage.
+Periodontitis and gum disease is one of the leading causes of extensive tooth loss and damage.
 Full mouth reconstruction for patients with severe gum disease and related issues may require gum contouring, gum grafting, bone grafting, or other types of gum surgery before performing other treatment for lost or damaged teeth.

 Oral trauma from sports injuries, car accidents, or other mishaps can result in knocked out, chipped, cracked, or broken teeth and in some severe cases, structural damage may occur.
 Our emergency dentistry services can take care of immediate needs, but in cases of extensive damage, full mouth reconstruction may be required to treat multiple issues.